kiorq/coup/README.md

 When challenged or blocked, you'll have options to respond accordingly.

+During other player's turn, you'll see the button **🤖 Automate Next Move**, this is like a next button for the player's next move, each action is random.

 **Treasury and Court Dock**

 This section displays the remaining coins in the treasury and the number of cards in the court dock.